-A related party contract liability of \$293.7 million was recorded on the Consolidated Balance Sheet as of December 31, 2021.
-Approximately \$288.9 million of this contract liability relates to the revenue allocated to the material right for an option under the ROFN and Option Agreement which is being deferred until resolution of the option which is expected to be within one year of the balance sheet date, and \$4.8 million of this contract liability relates to the portion of the Option Research Services performance obligation yet to be satisfied, with such amount to be recognized over the estimated period of the services, which is expected to be more than one year.
-The Company recorded \$6.5 million and \$9.3 million of cost sharing reimbursements for interim LRRK2 development activities and LRRK2 Development Activities as an offset to research and development expenses in the Consolidated Statement of Operations and Comprehensive Income for the year ended December 31, 2021 and 2020, respectively, of which \$1.2 million and \$5.7 million was recorded as cost sharing reimbursements due from related party on the Consolidated Balance Sheet as of December 31, 2021 and 2020, respectively.
+A related party contract liability of \$290.5 million was recorded on the Consolidated Balance Sheet as of December 31, 2022.
+Approximately \$288.9 million of this contract liability relates to the revenue allocated to the material right for an option under the ROFN and Option Agreement which is being deferred until resolution of the option, which is expected to be within six months of the balance sheet date, and \$1.6 million of this contract liability relates to the portion of the Option Research Services performance obligation yet to be satisfied, with such amount to be recognized over the estimated period of the services, which is expected to be more than one year.
+The Company recorded \$8.2 million of cost sharing payments to Biogen for LRRK2 development activities in research and development expenses in the Consolidated Statements of Operations and Comprehensive Income (Loss) for the year ended December 31, 2022, of which \$4.4 million was recorded \$6.5 million and \$9.3 million of cost sharing reimbursements for LRRK2 Development Activities as an offset to research and development expenses in the Consolidated Statements of Operations and Comprehensive Income (Loss) for the years ended December 31, 2022.
+The Company recorded \$6.5 million and \$9.3 million of cost sharing reimbursements for LRRK2 Development Activities as an offset to research and development expenses in the Consolidated Statements of Operations and Comprehensive Income (Loss) for the years ended December 31, 2022.
+The Company recorded \$6.5 million and \$9.3 million of cost sharing reimbursements for LRRK2 Development Activities as an offset to research and development expenses in the Consolidated Statements of Operations and Comprehensive Income (Loss) for the years ended December 31, 2021 and 2020, respectively, of which \$1.2 million was recorded as cost sharing reimbursement due from related party on the Consolidated Balance Sheet as of December 31, 2021.